Ninjinkai/ninjinkai.github.io/README.md

-## Welcome to Nick Petty's personal website
+## Welcome to Nick Petty's website

 This is a project, practice, and self-promotional website.